How to Change Your Name in Utah after Divorce

 What to do after your name has been restored

-After your name change is finalized, you need to notify the Social Security Administration (SSA), the DMV, and other organizations of your name restoration.
+After your name change is finalized, notify the Social Security Administration (SSA), the DMV, and other organizations of your name restoration.
 If you have a passport, you will need to change your name on that, too.

 - To prove your age, you must provide your birth certificate.